awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-webcrawlerseedurlconfiguration.md

 `WebCrawlerMode`  <a name="cfn-kendra-datasource-webcrawlerseedurlconfiguration-webcrawlermode"></a>
 You can choose one of the following modes:
-+  `HOST_ONLY` – crawl only the website host names\.
++  `HOST_ONLY`—crawl only the website host names\.
 For example, if the seed URL is "abc\.example\.com", then only URLs with host name "abc\.example\.com" are crawled\.
-+  `SUBDOMAINS` – crawl the website host names with subdomains\.
++  `SUBDOMAINS`—crawl the website host names with subdomains\.
 For example, if the seed URL is "abc\.example\.com", then "a\.abc\.example\.com" and "b\.abc\.example\.com" are also crawled\.
-+  `EVERYTHING` – crawl the website host names with subdomains and other domains that the web pages link to\.
++  `EVERYTHING`—crawl the website host names with subdomains and other domains that the web pages link to\.
 The default mode is set to `HOST_ONLY`\.
 *Required*: No
 *Type*: String